A Day In Malaga, Spain

 Must-See Attractions

-• Picasso Museum – Málaga is Picasso’s birthplace and this museum is a must
+• Picasso Museum – Málaga is Picasso’s birthplace and this museum is a must for art lovers

 Off the Beaten Path